-- Scenario 1 27gmph average across all three (3) terminals13. - Scenario 2 SDW increases average productivity to 30gmph, WDE productivity increases to 27gmph and SDE productivity is at 30gmph which is consistent with crane productivity assumptions in provided modelling summaries undertaken by Terminal Operators.
+- > Scenario 1 -27gmph average across all three (3) terminals. - Scenario 2 SDW increases average productivity to 30gmph, WDE productivity remains at 26gmph and SDE productivity is at 30gmph which is consistent with crane productivity assumptions in provided modelling summaries undertaken by Terminal Operators.